settlemint/sdk/packages/blockscout/README.md

 For detailed information about using Blockscout with the SettleMint platform, check out our [official documentation](https://console.settlemint.com/documentation/docs/using-platform/insights/).

 ## API Reference

-Comprehensive documentation of all available API endpoints, methods, and parameters.
-Find detailed information about request/response formats and authentication.

-## Examples

-# API Examples

 ### Creating a Blockscout Client